![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 - A requirements sheet per domain - what knowledge must do, for whom, at what cost if it fails

-- A methodology decision per domain - which approach fits, and the implementation principles you commit to regardless of which tool you pick later
+- A methodology decision per domain - which approach fits, and the implementation principles that survive any tool change

 - Named owners - the people walking out with a concrete to-do for each domain, connected upward to the leadership level that can resource it

-The record is readable by your team, by a new hire on their first day, and by an agent given the task of continuing the work.
-It is the written version of the understanding your organisation reached together - and the thing your organisation almost certainly never produces on its own.
+The record is readable by the team, by a new hire on their first day, and by an agent given the task of continuing the work.
+It is the written form of the shared understanding the participating organisation reached during the engagement - a record most organisations do not produce on their own.